 The Samee Charity was launched in 2015 with two areas of focus.
 First being the Workshops in Self-Employment (WISE Project) which provides self-employment awareness through workshops for children of school age.
-The second focus is The Samee Project, which stands for Supporting and Mentoring Enabling Entrepreneurship, which provides business start-up support for relieving the financial hardship of people disadvantaged by their socio-economic background, and guiding them into self-employment and/or employment.
+The second focus is The SAMEE Project, which stands for Support, Assist, Mentor, Engage, Enable, which provides business start-up support for relieving the financial hardship of people disadvantaged by their socio-economic background, and guiding them into self-employment and/or employment.

 The Samee Project client group are the most vulnerable in society ranging from those challenged with mental health issues, physical disabilities, in rehabilitation, to clients that are single parents, people living in poverty or from a challenging background.
 There are no barriers to the clients we serve and we are willing to meet and assist anyone that needs our support.

 As Samee and our client base have grown, we have discovered that there are many barriers to people considering self-employment or re-entering the workplace and that every case is different.
 We have learned from this the “plan, do, review” approach to our development, and continue to improve our ways of working, communicating and supporting our clients to ensure success of Samee and that our service adequately meets each client's individual needs.

 As a result of our continued research, we are in the process of launching a Dorset based specialist pilot project specifically aimed at providing tailored business start-up support for disabled clients called The Disabled Entrepreneurs Business Start-up Service (DEBSS).
 As part of The Samee Charity, the DEBSS pilot will bring focus to this area of gap in provision.